cactusnix/surge-profile/README.md

 ### General.list

-It's a rule that should be under proxy, but not include such as Twitter.list & Bilili.list and so on.

-### Mixted.list
+All rules that need to be proxy.

-### Other
+### China.list

-Other rules is just as kown as it's name.

-## Modules

-## Scripts
+All rules that need to be direct.

 ### SubInfo

 This script can generate the info of subscription with SubStore tool.